ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/index.md

 # Amazon EKS Masterclass: Kubernetes and Microservices on EKS

-Master Kubernetes, Microservices, Logging, Monitoring, Service Mesh, DevOps, CI/CD, GitOps, and Go From Zero to Hero!
+Master Kubernetes, Microservices, Logging, Monitoring, Service Mesh, DevOps, CI/CD, GitOps, and Go From Zero to Hero! :rocket:

 This course on kubernetes and microservices is all about getting your hands dirty with practical learning – no nonsense, no jargon, just pure, actionable tutorials and demos with real code and manifest files.